 Interestingly enough, even though squirrels may have a wider scope of vision, scientists discovered after exploring the biological systems supporting squirrel vision that squirrels may not be able to distinguish between colours such as the green leaves of summer versus the red fall leaves.

 Squirrels are great listeners!
 This is crucial to their survival as they must be able to detect the warning alarms belted out by their colleagues as well as the sounds of approaching predators.
 Impressively, they can detect sounds from a distance that is two and a half times the range of human hearing.
-This means that the slightest sound that you make while approaching a squirrel can startle the animals causing it to dart away which is another reason why squirrels are so hard to remove from buildings.
+This means that the slightest sound that you make while approaching a squirrel can startle the animals causing them to dart away which is another reason why squirrels are so hard to remove from buildings.

-Squirrels’ Sense of Touch and Smell
+Sense of Touch and Smell

 Squirrels rely on their sense of smell to find food.
 They can detect buried nuts this way but they also use their sense of smell in other ways.
-Trees marked by scent help to determine the social behavior of squirrels and play a big role in their mating activities as well because a male can smell a female that is ready to mate.
+Trees marked by scent help to determine the social behaviour of squirrels and play a big role in their mating activities as well because a male can smell a female that is ready to mate.

 The tactile abilities of squirrels also help them to survive.
 They have highly sensitive hairs called vibrissae (which include their whiskers) on their bodies which allow them to detect objects in their surroundings.
 The vibrissae move in particular directions upon detecting objects and this sends messages to the squirrel’s brain about the object detected.